 Israeli-Swiss violinist Lihay Bendayan is combining with passion his international concertist’s career with a rich academic activity.
-After holding for close to a decade the position of Professor of Violin at the HEMU – Vaud, Valais, Fribourg, University of Music, in Switzerland, Lihay Bendayan is actually holding the position of Professor, Head of the Violin Class and Dean of the Faculty of Performing Arts, at the Jerusalem Academy of Music and Dance.
+After holding for close to a decade the position of Professor of Violin at the HEMU – Vaud, Valais, Fribourg, University of Music, in Switzerland, Lihay Bendayan is actually holding the position of Professor, Head of the Violin Class of the Faculty of Performing Arts, at the Jerusalem Academy of Music and Dance.
 In his violin classes were formed prominent violinists from around the world, and he regularly gives masterclasses in prestigious academic institutions around Europe.

 Starting his violin studies in Israel at the age of five with Michael Gaisler, and following studies with Miriam Solovieff in Paris, Lihay has become at the age of nine and by recommendation of Isaac Stern, the pupil of the legendary pedagogue Ilona Feher.
 Lihay has been the youngest and the last student to be accepted in Feher’s distinguished violin class which included Shmuel Ashkenazi, Pinchas Zukermann and Shlomo Mintz.